 On January 3, 2018, PADEP issued an Administrative Order to SPLP directing that work on the Mariner East 2 and 2X pipelines be stopped.
 The Administrative Order detailed alleged violations of the permits issued by PADEP in February 2017, during the construction of the project.
 SPLP began working with PADEP representatives immediately after the Administrative Order was issued to resolve the compliance issues.
 Those compliance issues could not be fully resolved by the deadline to appeal the Administrative Order, so SPLP took an appeal of the Administrative Order to the Pennsylvania Environmental Hearing Board on February 2, 2018.
-On February 8, 2018, SPLP entered into a Consent Order and Agreement with PADEP that (i) withdraws the Administrative Order; (ii) establishes requirements for compliance with permits on a going forward basis; (iii) resolves the noncompliance alleged in the Administrative Order; and (iv) conditions restart of work on an agreement by SPLP to pay a \$12.6 million civil penalty to the Commonwealth of Pennsylvania.
-In the Consent Order and agreement, SPLP admits to the factual allegations, but does not admit to the conclusions of law that were made by PADEP.
-PADEP also found in the Consent Order and Agreement that SPLP had adequately addressed the issues raised in the Administrative Order and demonstrated an ability to comply with the permits.
-SPLP concurrently filed a request to the Pennsylvania Environmental Hearing Board to discontinue the appeal of the Administrative Order.
+On February 8, 2018, SPLP entered into a Consent Order and Agreement with PADEP that (i) withdraws the Administrative Order; (ii) establishes requirements for compliance with permits on a going forward basis; (iii) resolves the non-compliance alleged in the Administrative Order; and (iv) conditions restart of work on an agreement by SPLP to pay a \$12.6 million civil penalty to the Commonwealth of Pennsylvania.
+In the Consent Order and Agreement, SPLP admits to the factual allegations, but does not admit to the conclusions of law that were made by PADEP.
+PADEP also found in the Consent Order and Agreement that SPLP had adequately addressed the issues raised in the Administrative Order and agreement for computed arequest to the Pennsylvania Environmental Hearing Board to discontinue the appeal of the Administrative Order.
 That request was granted on February 8, 2018.